Index To All Six Sections

 There is a difficult textual variant on that last verb, with many reliable manuscripts reading, "will be found.”
 If it is original, the idea is probably as the NIV translates, "will be laid bare,” or as the ESV puts it, "be exposed.”
 The idea would then be that those who thought that they could hide their sins from God will be exposed.
 No one, no matter how clever, will get away with anything.
 [01]

-On the other hand, in his first book Peter wrote that like gold (refined by melting it and extracting any other metals present) genuine faith is proved by adversity or 'tested by fire'.
+On the other hand, in his first book Peter wrote that like gold is refined by melting it and extracting any other metals present) genuine faith is proved by adversity or 'tested by fire'.
 All that is left at the end of the process is pure and undiluted gold, while faith emerges stronger.

 so that the proof of your faith, being more precious than gold which is perishable even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ; (1 Peter 1:7 NASB)

-Therefore it is entirely possible that Peter is using the earth and heavens being burned up with fire as symbolism for a "smelting process from which the world will emerge purified".
+Therefore it is entirely possible that Peter was using the earth and heavens being burned up with fire as symbolism for a "smelting process from which the world will emerge purified".
 In other words, Peter's words may very well not refer to the physical destruction of the world, but to its purification.
 The earth will not be destroyed, but will be restored to the state it was in when God called it "good".

 It is, admittedly, not an easy question to resolve.
 However, there are a number of reasons including some often overlooked prophecies not to believe that the earth will be totally obliterated